Website getting traffic but still not getting conversions?

 2. Pluck Out Commercial or Transactional Keywords

-A rule of thumb when doing keyword research is to find the balance between search volume and competitiveness.
+A rule of thumb when doing keyword research for SaaS is to find the balance between search volume and competitiveness.

 Of course, you don’t want to target keywords with barely any demand at all.
 You shouldn’t go with the flow and pick up a keyword that everyone else uses, either.